 Tip #2: Add cornstarch

-What’s interesting is that over the years, I have noticed more and more people incorporating cornstarch into their baking.
+What’s interesting is that over the years, I have noticed more and more people incorporating cornstarch into their baking as a secret ingredient.
 When added to baked goods like cakes, cookies, and so on, it helps the texture quite a bit.

 Tip #3: Swap Amaretto for vanilla